BrewhouseTeam/brewhouseteam.github.io/_posts/2016-05-15-json-api-into.md

 p.save!
 {% endhighlight %}

-Now that can save a base64 image, we now have to create an API endpoint that our mobile app can call so they can post images.
+Now that can save a base64 image, we have to create an API endpoint that our mobile app can call so they can post images.

 # Creating the JSON API Endpoint
 __implementing jsonapi-resources__